-Noah Cyrus Pulls Up Her Hoodie To Reveal Skimpy Panties And Nearly-Bare Booty
+Noah Cyrus Pulls Her Hoodie Up Beneath Her Bust To Reveal Skimpy Panties And Nearly Bare Booty

-Noah Cyrus took to Instagram on Wednesday evening with a trio of snaps that wowed her 6 million followers.
+Noah Cyrus took to Instagram on Wednesday with a trio of snaps that seemed to wow her 6 million followers.
 The musician and younger sister of pop superstar Miley Cyrus flaunted her peachy posterior and bare midriff while chilling on what appeared to be a mellow afternoon.
 It took less than an hour for the share to garner nearly 250,000 likes from titillated fans.

 Noah credited the cannabis-friendly brand Smoke in the caption for her black hoodie, the logo for which was printed across the front in appropriately billowy gray lettering.
 According to the company's website, the garment includes a convenient zippered "stash pocket."